-Torquay's only nonaquatic tourist attraction of note is Torre Abbey, The Kings Drive (10 1803/293-593), about a 1⁄4-mile east of the town center.
+Torquay's only nonaquatic tourist attraction of note is Torre Abbey, The Kings Drive (T 01803/293-593), about a 1⁄4-mile east of the town center.
 A prosperous abbey founded in 1196, Torre was later converted to a luxurious private residence and now serves as Torquay's municipal museum.
 It has painting galleries, furnished period rooms, ancient cellars, and gardens.
 The Agatha Christie Memorial Room displays the personal possessions, paintings, books, and original manuscripts of the famous mystery writer, who was born in Torquay.
-Admission costs \$3 (\$5.55) for adults, \$2.50 (\$4.65) for students and seniors, and \$1.50 (\$2.80) for children 8 to 15.
+Admission costs \$3 (\$6) for adults, \$2.50 (\$5) for students and seniors, and \$1.50 (\$3) for children 8 to 15.
 The abbey is open from Easter to November daily 9:30 a.m. to 6 p.m.

 The English Riviera coastline stretches some 35km (22 miles), from Torquay to the family resort town of Paignton and the harbor and fishing town of Brixham.
-In 1874, Isaac Singer, founder of the sewing-machine empire, built the Oldway Mansion (10 1803/201-201), which is on Torquay Road in Paignton, a short drive south of Torquay.
-His son Paris enhanced the mansion's decor and had a rehearsal space and performance hall built for his mistress, the dancer Isadora Duncan.
-The house is open Monday to Saturday from 9 a.m. to 5 p.m., and Sunday from 2 to 5 p.m. from June through September.
-Admission costs \$1 (\$1.85).
+In 1874, Isaac Singer, founder of the sewing-machine empire, built the Oldway Mansion (Total 01803/201-201), which is on Torquay Road in Paignton, a short drive south of Torquay.
+His son Paris enhanced the mansion's décor and had a rehearsal space and performance hall built for his mistress, the dancer Isadora Duncan.
+The house is open Monday to Saturday from 9 a.m. to 5 p.m., and Sundays from 2 to 5 p.m. in summer.
+Admission costs \$1 (\$2).